rileysStuff/Nunix/README.md

 ## Building from scratch
 1. Install the required dependencies: `sudo apt-get update && sudo apt-get install qemu-system nasm mtool gcc-multilib`
 2. Build: `make`
-3. After building a `bunix.iso` file will be provided in the project's root directory
+3. After building a `nunix.iso` file will be provided in the project's root directory

 ## Build and Run
 1. Install the required dependencies: `sudo apt-get update && sudo apt-get install qemu-system nasm mtool gcc-multilib`
 2. Execute: `make run`

-# Future of Bunix
+# Future of Nunix
 This is definitely Fun to Work on and Will improve over time!
 We will have to look and see.